Fluid Mechanics

 - h = elevation head

-Total head = constant (energy conserved)
+Total head is constant (energy conserved).

 Example: Venturi Meter